 Old fuel sitting in your string trimmer can leave a gummy sticky deposit behind that restricts fuel flow.
 This can clog the fuel line and restrict the fuel flow your string trimmer requires to start.

-SOLUTION: Replace a fuel line on your STIHL string trimmer when it is cracked, kinked, or clogged.
+SOLUTION: Replace a fuel line on your trimmer when it is cracked, kinked, or clogged.

-A good indication you may have a fuel tank vent problem is when your STIHL trimmer runs for a few minutes and then shuts down and won’t start until you remove or loosen the fuel cap to allow air into the fuel tank.
+A good indication you may have a fuel tank vent problem is when your trimmer runs for a short period and then runs sluggishly and shuts down.
+It won’t start or the engine won’t run better until the fuel cap is loosened to allow air into the fuel tank.

 When you tighten the cap and allow it to run and the string trimmer dies and fails to start until the cap is loosened, you most likely have a fuel vent problem.